-In the example below, FIT requests that (i) the particle trajectory with initial coordinates defined by OBJET have identical horizontal coordinates at both ends of the snake (this is achieved by varying Y_0 , T_0 in OBJET), and that (ii) the trajectory across the snake - an helix - be Y-centered along the snake axis.
+In the example below, FIT requests that (i) the particle trajectory with initial coordinates defined by OBJET have identical horizontal coordinates at both ends of the snake (this is achieved by varying $Y_0$ , $T_0$ in OBJET), and that (ii) the trajectory across the snake - an helix - be Y-centered along the snake axis.

-The way this works :
+The way this works:

-FIT is executed a first time for $B\rho{ref} = BORO = 7205.1782956$ kG.cm, namely the execution loops between OBJET and FIT until the constraints are best fulfilled.
-Once this is completed, the execution pointer then goes to the next instruction in the data list, namely 'SPNPRT', this is discussed below, and then points to REBELOTE, which will have the effect of sending it back to the begining of zgoubi.dat data list.
+FIT is executed a first time for $B\rho{ref}=BORO=7205.1782956$ kG.cm, namely the execution loops between OBJET and FIT until the constraints are best fulfilled.
+Once this is completed, the execution pointer then goes to the next instruction in the data list, namely 'SPNPRT', this is discussed below, and then points to REBELOTE, which will have the effect of sending it back to the beginning of zgoubi.dat data list.
 However, prior to that, the "IOPT=1" flag, fourth data in first row in REBELOTE, requests a change of, next line, parameter number 35 in element "OBJET" (that is, the relative regidity of the particle, D).
-The list of values follows, namely, {1.3872739973 2.1368296674 4.8261190694 11.015241321}.
+The list of values follows, namely, $\{1.3872739973\ 2.1368296674\ 4.8261190694\ 11.015241321\}$ .
 The change occurs 4 times, according to NRBLT=4, the first data in REBELOTE data list.

-Note that, (i) spin data so computed (spin vector components, precession, etc) are stored/stacked in zgoubi.SPNPRT.Out by placing the keyword 'SPNPRT' with label "PRINT", between FIT and REBELOTE; (ii) current updated FIT variables are saved in zgoubi.FITVALS.out using the 'save' command in FIT, and further stacked in zgoubi.FITVALS.out_cat for each REBELOTE case, using SYSTEM.
+Note that, (i) spin data so computed (spin vector components, precession, etc) are stored/stacked in zgoubi.SPNPRT.Out by placing the keyword 'SPNPRT' with label "PRINT", between FIT and REBELOTE; (ii) current updated FIT variables are saved in zgoubi.FITVALS.out\cat for each REBELOTE case, using SYSTEM.